-Temporomandibular joint and muscle disorders, often referred to as “TMJ,” are conditions that cause dysfunction and pain in the jaw joint and muscles.
-These conditions can limit opening or closing, even causing your jaw to lock open, or to lock closed.
-Often people with TMJ disorder will have a popping noise in their joint when they open their mouth.
+Temporomandibular joint and muscle disorders, often referred to as TMJ, are conditions that cause dysfunction and pain in the jaw joint and muscles.
+These conditions limit the opening or closing of your mouth, and can even cause your jaw to lock open or closed.
+Patients with TMJ disorder often feel a popping in their joint when opening their mouth.

-The temporomandibular joint (TMJ) gets its name because it connects your lower jaw bone, called the mandible, to temporal bone, which is the bone at the side of your head.
+The temporomandibular joint (TMJ) connects your lower jaw bone, called the mandible, to temporal bone, which is the bone at the side of your head.

-If you touch your face just in front of your ears and then open your mouth, you can feel the joints.
-To allow you to make all the different motions involved in talking, chewing, yawning, etc., the TMJ joints both hinge and slide.
-This makes it one of the more complicated joints in your body.
+If you touch your face in front of your ears and open your mouth, you can feel the joints.
+These joints allow you to make different motions involved in talking, chewing, yawning, etc. The TMJ joints hinge and slide, which makes it one of the more complicated joints in the body.

-National Institute of Dental and Craniofacial Research estimates that more than 10 million Americans are affected by the disorder.
-It tends to be more common in women.
+The National Institute of Dental and Craniofacial Research estimates that more than 10 million Americans are affected by the disorder.
+However, it tends to be more common in women.

 What Causes TMJ?

-The exact cause of an individual’s TMJ disorder is often difficult to determine.
-The pain could be due to a combination of factors, like genetics, arthritis or jaw injury.
-People who have jaw pain usually tend to clench or grind their teeth, but the fact that you clench or grind your teeth doesn’t necessarily mean you will develop TMJ disorders.
-It’s important to distinguish the cause to come up with the appropriate TMJ treatment option.
+The exact cause of TMJ disorder is difficult to determine.
+The pain could be the result of genetics, arthritis or jaw injury.
+Patients who have jaw pain usually clench or grind their teeth, however, this does not mean you will develop TMJ disorder.
+It is important for the patient and the dentist to distinguish the cause, so we come up with the appropriate TMJ treatment plan.